La Fleur de Lys

 About La Fleur de Lys

-La Fleur de Lys is a Grasse restaurant with limited verified public details, so the most useful frame is practical rather than speculative.
-The confirmed schedule is narrow: dinner on Tuesday, Wednesday, Thursday, Friday, Saturday, with lunch only on Thursday and Saturday; Monday and Sunday are closed.
+La Fleur de Lys is a Grasse restaurant best approached with a practical plan.
+The schedule is narrow: dinner on Tuesday, Wednesday, Thursday, Friday, Saturday, with lunch only on Thursday and Saturday; Monday and Sunday are closed.
 Dress is smart casual.
-Cuisine, chef, price, seat count, menu format, booking channel are not clearly verified here, so this is a safer pick for flexible diners than for anyone managing a strict budget, a complex dietary brief, or a tightly choreographed celebration.
+This is a safer pick for flexible diners than for anyone managing a strict budget, a complex dietary brief, or a tightly choreographed celebration.

 A better fit for a low-pressure celebration than a high-stakes tasting-menu plan

-The counter-experience angle is not verified here, so do not book expecting a chef's-counter format unless that is confirmed before you go.
+Do not book expecting a chef's-counter format unless that is arranged before you go.
 If counter or bar seating is central to the decision, ask for that specifically when arranging the table.
-For solo dining, that question matters more than usual: without confirmed counter seating, the experience may feel more like a standard table dinner than a sit-at-the-action meal.
+For solo dining, that question matters more than usual: without counter seating, the experience may feel more like a standard table dinner than a sit-at-the-action meal.

 Who should book, who should cross-shop